Sergei Witte: 1905 Revolution and Chairman of the Council of Ministers

 In October Witte was charged with the task of assembling the nation's first cabinet government, and he offered the liberals several portfolios: Ministry of Agriculture to Ivan Shipov; Ministry of Trade and Industry to Alexander Guchkov; Ministry of Justice to Anatoly Koni and the Ministry of Education to Evgenii Troubetzkoy.
 Pavel Milyukov and Prince Georgy Lvov were also offered ministerial posts.
 None of those liberals agreed to join the government, though.
 Witte had to form his cabinet from 'tsarist bureaucrats and appointees lacking public confidence'.
-The Kadets doubted that Witte could deliver on the promises made by the Tsar in October, knowing the Tsar's staunch opposition to reform.
+The Kadets doubted that Witte could deliver on the promises made by the tsar in October, knowing the tsar's staunch opposition to reform.

 Witte argued that the Tsarist regime could be saved from a revolution only by the transformation of Russia to a 'modern industrial society', in which 'personal and public initiatives' were encouraged by a rechtsstaat who guaranteed civil liberties.

 In the two weeks following the October Manifesto, several pogroms took place against Jews, especially in St. Petersburg and Odessa.
-Witte ordered an official investigation, where it was revealed that the police in the former city had organised, armed and gave vodka to the anti-semitic crowds, and even participated in the attacks.
-Witte demanded the prosecution of the chief of police in St. Petersburg], who was involved in the printing of anti-semitic pamphlets, but the Tsar intervened and protected him.
-Witte believed that anti-semitism was 'considered fashionable' among the elite.
+Witte ordered an official investigation, where it was revealed that the police in the former city had organised, armed and gave vodka to the anti-Semitic crowds, and even participated in the attacks.
+Witte demanded the prosecution of the chief of police in St. Petersburg, who was involved in the printing of anti-Semitic pamphlets, but the tsar intervened and protected him.
+Witte believed that anti-Semitism was 'considered fashionable' among the elite.
 In the aftermath of the Kishinev pogrom in 1903, Witte had said that if Jews 'comprise about fifty percent of the membership in the revolutionary parties', it was 'the fault of our government.
 The Jews are too oppressed'.

-Milyukov once confronted Witte to ask why he would not commit himself to a constitution; Witte replied that he could not 'because the Tsar does not wish it'.
-Witte was worried that the court was only using him, as emerged in talks with members of the Kadet Party.
+Milyukov once confronted Witte to ask why he would not commit himself to a constitution.
+Witte replied that he could not 'because the Tsar does not wish it'.
+Witte was worried that the court was only using him, as had emerged in talks with members of the Kadet Party.